YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ### Type-wise

-This line is for the side effect of the right hand side of the let-binding which is divided into three sub-expressions by the right associative infix operator `@@` that is provided by OCaml's core library [Stdlib](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html).
+This line is divided into three sub-expressions by the right associative infix operator `@@` that is provided by OCaml's core library [Stdlib](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html).